How to Read a 10-K: The Only 5 Sections That Matter

-It’s the annual report every U.S. public company files with the SEC: audited financials, business description, risk factors, and management’s own narrative of what happened and what might happen next.
+A 10-K is the annual report every U.S. public company files with the SEC.
+Audited financials, business description, risk factors, and management's narrative of what happened.
 If you want to understand a business beyond headlines and slide decks, you start here.

-The problem: 10-Ks are long, dense, and written in legalese.
-Apple’s 10-K runs dozens of pages.
-Some financials and conglomerates push past a hundred.
-If you try to read them front to back, you’ll burn out fast.
+The problem: these things are long.
+Apple's runs dozens of pages.
+Some financials push past a hundred.
+If you try to read front to back, you'll burn out fast.
+I did, more than once, before I figured out a better approach.

-This guide is about reading a 10-K like a professional investor: where to start, what to ignore, what to read carefully, and how to spot red flags.
-By the end, you should be able to pick up any 10-K and pull out the 20% that matters most.
+This guide is how I actually read 10-Ks now: where to start, what to ignore, what to read carefully, and how to spot red flags.

-Most pros don’t read 10-Ks in order.
-They read them in priority order:
+I don't read them in order.
+That's a waste of time.
+I read them in priority order:

 - Scan Risk Factors and MD&A to understand what changed and what management is worried about.